USD ($)

 «Mac Address Flooding: Learning & Aging

 TCP is a transport layer protocol in the TCP/IP protocol suite, used to ensure reliable communication between applications across a network.
-To understand the TCP working process, you should be familiar with how TCP establishes a connection, transfers data, and then terminates the connection.
+TCP utilizes its three-way handshake process to operate efficiently in computer networks.

 Additionally, if you want to build a career as a network engineer or learnt the technical aspects of various internet protocols, enrolling in Cisco enterprise certifications can be helpful.